St Helens see off Toulouse to go four points clear

 Hankinson cut the gap again, but Saints still eased to a fourth straight win.

-An all-French team of officials took charge of the match after scheduled referee Liam Moore and touch judge Liam Rush were left stranded in Munich due to a catalogue of travel delays.
+An all-French team of officials took charge of the match after scheduled referee Liam Moore and touch judge Liam Rush were left stranded in Munich because of a catalogue of travel delays.

-Saints were looking to avenge their shock 22-20 defeat to the Super League newcomers, but faced opponents who had improved since that historic maiden win in March.
+Saints were looking to avenge their shock 22-20 defeat by the Super League newcomers, but faced opponents who had improved since that historic maiden win in March.

 Hankinson's seventh-minute penalty put the hosts in front, but Saints were ahead within two minutes when Welsby put Knowles away.